Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Shing-Ho J. Lin (call me Jonathan) from Hong Kong.
+Hi, this is Shing-Ho from Hong Kong.
 I obtained my B.Eng. degree from [*School of Artificial Intelligence, University of Chinese Academy of Sciences (UCAS)*](https://www.ucas.ac.cn) in June 2025.
-Previously, I was a visiting student at the [*School of Engineering, Hong Kong University of Science and Technology (HKUST)*](https://seng.hkust.edu.hk/).
+I was a visiting student at the [*School of Engineering, Hong Kong University of Science and Technology (HKUST)*](https://seng.hkust.edu.hk/) in 2024.

 Currently, I am affiliated with the [*Institute of Information Processing, Department of Automation, Tsinghua University (THU)*](https://www.au.tsinghua.edu.cn/szdw/jsdw1/ayjscz/xxclyjs.htm) as ***Academic Master Student*** (or ***MPhil Student***), under the joint supervision of [Prof. Jie Zhou](https://www.au.tsinghua.edu.cn/info/1084/1699.htm) and [Prof. Jiwen Lu](https://www.au.tsinghua.edu.cn/info/1096/2329.htm).